oswaldocueto01/Rick_and_Morty_Flutter/README.md

 # rick_and_morty

-Proyect using api of Rick And Morty in Rest.
+Proyect using api of Rick And Morty in Rest, Riverpod and go router.

 ## Getting Started